nigel-thornberry-lab/weight-loss-surgery-australia/MAPS-API-SETUP.md

 # Google Maps Setup Guide

+## 🚨 ISSUE: Maps Show Blue Interface Only

+**Problem:** Google Maps iframe shows only a blue interface with no pinned location or interaction.

+**Root Cause:** Google Maps Embed API **REQUIRES** an API key to display pinned locations properly.

 ## ✅ The Simple Solution

 Use the **official Google Maps Embed API** with a properly configured API key.